-MySQL Connector/ODBC Data Source Configuration X
+MySQL Connector/ODBC Data Source Configuration ×

-Musque Connector/ODBC
+MysqL Connector/ODBC

 Connection Parameters

 Data Source Name: MySQL Data Source

 Description:

 TCP/IP Server: server01 Port: 3306

 O Named Pipe:

 User: dbuser

 Pass w ord:

-Data b ase: dbproducts $\checkmark$ T est
+Data b ase: dbproducts ~ T est

-Details >> OK Cancel Help
+Details >> OK C ancel H e lp

-- 5. In the Data Source Name box, enter a descriptive name that will help you identify this ODBC data source in future. - 6.
-Fill in the database connection credentials (TCP/IP Server, User, Password), select a database, and then click OK. - Note: If the database server is remote, it must be configured by the server administrator to accept remote connections from your machine's IP address.
-Also, if you click Details>>, there are several additional parameters available for configuration.
-Check the driver's documentation before changing their default values.
+- 4. In the Data Source Name box, enter a descriptive name that will help you identify this ODBC data source in future.
+Optionally enter a description. - 5.
+Fill in the database connection credentials (TCP/IP Server, User, Password), select a database, and then click OK.

+Note: If the database server is remote, it must be configured by the server administrator to accept remote connections from your machine's IP address.
+Also, if you click Details >>, there are several additional parameters available for configuration.
+Check the driver's documentation before changing the default values.

-4.10.13 Oracle (JDBC)
+4.10.14 Oracle (JDBC)

-This example shows you how to connect to an Oracle database server from a client machine, using the JDBC interface.
+This example shows how to connect to an Oracle database server using the JDBC interface.
 The connection is created as a pure Java connection, using the Oracle Instant Client Package (Basic) available from the Oracle website.
-The advantage of this connection type is that it requires only the Java environment and the .jar libraries supplied by the Oracle Instant Client Package, saving you the effort to install and configure a more complex database client.
+The advantage of this connection type is that it requires only the Java environment and the .jar libraries supplied by the Oracle Instant Client Package.

-JRE (Java Runtime Environment) or Java Development Kit (JDK) must be installed.
+- JRE (Java Runtime Environment) or Java Development Kit (JDK) must be installed.
 This may be either Oracle JDK or an open source build such as Oracle OpenJDK.
-DatabaseSpy will determine the path to the Java Virtual Machine (JVM) from the following locations, in this order: a) The custom JVM path you may have set in application Options, see Java Settings; b) The JVM path found in the Windows registry; c) The JAVA\HOME environment variable.

-- Make sure that the platform of DatabaseSpy (32-bit, 64-bit) matches that of the JRE/JDK. - The Oracle Instant Client Package (Basic) must be available on your operating system.
+DatabaseSpy will determine the path to the Java Virtual Machine (JVM) from the following locations, in this order: (i) the custom JVM path you may have set in application Options; see Java Settings(154); (ii) the JVM path found in the Windows registry; (iii) the JAVA\HOME environment variable. - Make sure that the platform of DatabaseSpy (32-bit, 64-bit) matches that of the JRE/JDK. - The Oracle Instant Client Package (Basic) must be available on your operating system.
 The package can be downloaded from the official Oracle website.
 This example uses Oracle Instant Client Package version 12.1.0.2.0, for Windows 32-bit and, consequently, Oracle JDK 32-bit. - You have the following database connection details: host, port, service name, username, and password.